 Describe the rainfall patterns (including magnitude and seasonal variability of rainfall), air temperatures, humidity, wind (direction and speed) and any other special factors (e.g. temperature inversions) that may affect management of the project including air quality within the region of the project.
 Discuss extremes of climate (droughts, floods, cyclones, etc) with particular reference to water management at the project site.
-Address the vulnerability of the area to natural or induced hazards, such as floods and bushfires.
+Address the vulnerability of the area to natural or induced hazards, such as floods and bushfires and the potential effect climate change may have on these events.
 Consider the relative frequency and magnitude of these events together with the risk they pose to management of the project.